Frequently Asked Questions

 Is the University providing resources to help with digital accessibility?

-The University has created the Center for Digital Accessibility and procured an enterprise tool (Siteimprove) to support the campus community in meeting accessibility guidelines.
-You are encouraged to discuss budgetary concerns regarding compliance with the Digital Accessibility Policy with your unit budget manager.
+The Center for Digital Accessibility supports the campus community in meeting accessibility guidelines, and provides access to accessibility tools for course materials, documents, and websites.
+If you need additional resources, you are encouraged to discuss budgetary concerns with your unit budget manager.

 Do digital accessibility principles apply to emails?

-Can you evaluate my site completely for accessibility?
+Can the CDA evaluate my site completely for accessibility?
 Can you help me fix it?

 If I encounter a disability-related accessibility barrier on a University website, what should I do?

-If you encounter a disability-related accessibility barrier on a University website, please contact us using the Report a Digital Accessibility Barrier form.
+Please report the barrier using the Report a Digital Accessibility Barrier form.
 If you are experiencing a technical issue with a University website or other digital property, such as not being able to log in or a site not loading correctly, please contact the IT Services Help Desk for assistance.

 What should I do if I’m a University student, faculty, or staff member and need assistance accessing online content?